Home > Buyers Guides

 Water Capacity

 One of the primary purposes of a hydration vest is hydration, of course, and models made for cycling almost always include a water bladder.
-In our experience, these bladders are most often made by Hydrapak, with capacities varying between 1.5 and 2 liters.
+In our experience, these bladders are most often manufactured by Hydrapak, with capacities ranging from 1.5 to 2 liters.
 You’ll obviously want to consider the amount of water you want/need to carry, and choose accordingly.

-Water also happens to be one of the heaviest things we carry with us when we ride.
+Water is also one of the heaviest things we carry with us when we ride.
 For reference, 2 liters is equal to 67.6 fluid ounces and weighs 2 kg (4.4 lbs.).
 1.5 liters is equal to 52.9 ounces and weighs 1.5 kg (3.3 lbs.).

 The magnetic hose clip on the Evoc Hydro Pro 1.5